sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 - **[Concurrent Data Processing in Elixir](https://pragprog.com/titles/sgdpelixir/concurrent-data-processing-in-elixir/)**: Oriented towards teaching how to write fast, resilient, concurrent applications using OTP, GenStage, Flow, and Broadway.

 Online Courses:
-- **[Elixir-School](https://elixirschool.com/en)**: An open and community driven effort inspired by Twitter’s Scala School, entirely for free.
+- **[Elixir-School](https://elixirschool.com/en)**: An open and community-driven effort inspired by Twitter’s Scala School, entirely for free.
 The site’s content consists of peer-reviewed lessons on various Elixir topics that range in difficulty.
-The lessons are currently available in over 10 languages to help make programming Elixir more accessible to non-English speakers.
+The lessons are currently available in over ten languages to help make programming Elixir more accessible to non-English speakers.
-- **[Elixir/OTP Course, The Pragmatic Studio](https://pragmaticstudio.com/elixir)**: A hands-on step-by-step 6-hour video teaching how to build a concurrent, fault-tolerant application from scratch.
+- **[Elixir/OTP Course, The Pragmatic Studio](https://pragmaticstudio.com/elixir)**: A hands-on, step-by-step 6-hour video teaching how to build a concurrent, fault-tolerant application from scratch.
 Also, The Pragmatic Studio offers Purchasing Power Parity Pricing.
 How awesome is that?
-- **[Elixir Course, grox.io](https://grox.io/language/elixir/course)**: A full program containing an e-book, 8 videos, dozens of exercises, and two full test-first projects.
+- **[Elixir Course, grox.io](https://grox.io/language/elixir/course)**: A full program containing an e-book, eight videos, dozens of exercises, and two full test-first projects.
 - **[OTP Course, grox.io](https://grox.io/language/otp/course)**: A module focused at teaching OTP for first-time learners.

 YouTube Channels:
 - **[Coding Tech, Why Elixir Matters](https://www.youtube.com/watch?v=cWAHpvkh8Vs)**: A nice conference imparted by [Osa Gaius](https://github.com/osagaius), explaining theory, history & relevance behind functional programming, as well as the importance of Elixir today.
 - **[Elixir Tutorial, Derek Banas](https://www.youtube.com/watch?v=pBNOavRoNL0)**: A must first stop for beginners.
-- **[Elixir & Phoenix Playlist, Tensor Programming](https://www.youtube.com/watch?v=R8CeZazrDHo&list=PLJbE2Yu2zumAgKjSPyFtvYjP5LqgzafQq)**: A great series providing 5 segments on Elixir, and 9 segments on Phoenix, including multiple hands-on examples.
+- **[Elixir & Phoenix Playlist, Tensor Programming](https://www.youtube.com/watch?v=R8CeZazrDHo&list=PLJbE2Yu2zumAgKjSPyFtvYjP5LqgzafQq)**: A great series providing five segments on Elixir, and nine segments on Phoenix, including multiple hands-on examples.

 Community:
-- **[The Elixir Forum](https://elixirforum.com/)**: The place where Elixir programmers support each others and share ideas.
+- **[The Elixir Forum](https://elixirforum.com/)**: The place where Elixir programmers support each other and share ideas.
 - **[Dev.to, Elixir](https://dev.to/t/elixir)**: A great forum belonging to [dev.to](https://dev.to/), exclusive for Elixir and OTP.
 - **[Erlang Solutions, Hub](https://www.erlang-solutions.com/hub/)**: A great hub hosting conferences, publishing reports, and exploring Elixir & Erlang success stories throughout the globe.